Research and Evaluation

-We launch this portal with our first report, the proceedings of Kūkulu Kumuhana: Creating Radical and New Knowledge to Improve Native Hawaiian Wellbeing.
-The 2017 convening was co-sponsored by Kamehameha Schools, the Office of Hawaiian Affairs, the Consuelo Foundation, Culturally Responsive Evaluation and Assessment Hawaiʻi, the Department of Native Hawaiian Health-John A. Burns School of Medicine, and the Kualoa-Heʻeia Ecumenical Youth (KEY) Project.
+Our first report, the proceedings of the 2017 Kūkulu Kumuhana: Creating Radical and New Knowledge to Improve Native Hawaiian Wellbeing, was co-sponsored by Kamehameha Schools, the Office of Hawaiian Affairs, the Consuelo Foundation, Culturally Responsive Evaluation and Assessment Hawaiʻi, the Department of Native Hawaiian Health-John A. Burns School of Medicine, and the Kualoa-Heʻeia Ecumenical Youth (KEY) Project.

 Coming soon to our website are LT's first education brief, Disparate Impact of Exclusionary Discipline on Native Hawaiian and other (Pacific Islander) Students, and the Vulnerablilities Profiles of our Hawaiian youth.